madcato/madcato.github.io/_posts/2021-07-26-aspect-oriented-programming.markdown

 }
 ```

-... a few minutes later, the same guy returns and ask you to check the authorization level is enaouh, because in that company _"every function check it"_ and _"every one does it this way"_.
+... a few minutes later, the same guy returns and ask you to check the authorization level is enouh, because in that company _"every function check it"_ and _"every one does it this way"_.

 ```java
 public static int addTwoNumbers(int a, int b) throws {\